 - 1. a future state-controlled road; or

 - 2. a future railway corridor; or

 - 3. a future busway corridor; or

-- 4. a future light rail corridor.
-See the DA mapping system.
+4. a future light rail corridor.

 - 1. the medical or surgical care or treatment of patients, whether or not the care or treatment requires overnight accommodation - 2. providing accommodation for patients.